apache/superset/RELEASING/release-notes-4-0/README.md

 ### Tags

 Tags are available using the `TAGGING_SYSTEM` feature flag.
 They address many of the [requests made by the community](https://github.com/apache/superset/discussions/19194) and aim to make it easier to organize and curate charts, dashboards, and saved queries, allowing for effortless data discovery and collaboration within an organization.
 Users can create flexible and customizable tags for each piece of content, enabling different ways of organizing assets.
-Tags are also available in the API, allowing for programmatic access to tag-related operations.
+Programmatic access to tag-related operations are supported via the RESTful API.

 <div>
     <img src="media/tags-1.png" alt="Image" width="100%">